 These assets have reached the end of their useful life, they are often non-critical or have been made redundant as Council has chosen not to renew and may choose for the asset to be removed from service until being fully decommissioned or rehabilitated.

-These graph below indicates the asset types their value and the condition.
+The graph below indicates the asset classes as reported in the AMPs, their value and condition.